 - Lying: IARC claims Portier was an invited specialist to Monograph 112 (on glyphosate) because of his conflict of interest, but he only claimed this conflict at the beginning of the meeting; the reality is that he joined the panel after the nomination deadline (after glyphosate was added and after Portier got involved with law firms seeking to sue Monsanto).

-- Unscientific motives: Kate Guyton (now “acting” head of the IARC Monograph Programme) keeps a close relationship with rabid anti-science activists like GMWatch’s Claire Robinson, and shares their email exchanges with activist scientists.
+- Unscientific motives: Kate Guyton (former “acting” head of the IARC Monograph Programme) keeps a close relationship with rabid anti-science activists like GMWatch’s Claire Robinson, and shares their email exchanges with activist scientists.

 - Unscientific motives: IARC’s Kate Guyton worked on a story with Le Monde’s anti-industry propagandist, Stéphane Foucart, feeding him information to attack EFSA’s credibility in relation to IARC.